An Act to Promote Economic Development and Market Access for Emerging Businesses

 (2) The arbitration proceeding shall conclude not later than 90 days after the date of the notice of intent to arbitrate is transmitted to the other party, unless the parties agree to extend the time by agreement or the arbitrator extends the time for good cause shown.
 Any arbitration held pursuant to this section shall be in lieu of all other remedies and procedures.
 The costs of the arbitrators and any other costs of the arbitration shall be equally divided by the parties engaged in the arbitration.
 Each party shall bear all other expenses related to the arbitration.
 The panel of arbitrators shall render a written, reasoned decision not later than 30 days after the conclusion of the arbitration proceeding, unless the parties agree to extend the time by agreement or the arbitrators extend the time for good cause shown.

 (3) The arbitration decision shall be subject to judicial review pursuant to chapter 30A.
-Any arbitration decision issued under this section may be enforced by commencing a civil action in any court of competent jurisdiction in Massachusetts.
+Any arbitration decision issued under this section may be enforced by commencing a civil action in any court of competent jurisdiction in the commonwealth.

 (4) Any party duly notified of an arbitration involving its rights that fails to participate in an arbitration proceeding held pursuant to this section waives all rights it would have had in the arbitration and is considered to have consented to the determination of the panel of arbitrators.

-Chapter 138 of the Massachusetts General Laws as appearing in the 2012 Official Edition is hereby amended by adding the following section:-
+SECTION 3.
+Said chapter 138 of the General Laws is hereby further amended by adding the following section:-

 Section 79.
-If any provision of the Chapter 138 of the Massachusetts General Laws, or its application to any person or circumstance, is determined by a court to be invalid or unconstitutional, the remaining provisions shall be construed in accordance with the intent of the legislature to further limit rather than to expand commerce in alcoholic beverages, to enhance strict regulatory control over taxation, distribution and sale of alcoholic beverages through the three-tier regulatory system imposed by the Massachusetts liquor control act upon all alcoholic beverages including malt beverages.
+If any provision of this chapter 138, or its application to any person or circumstance, is determined by a court to be invalid or unconstitutional, the remaining provisions shall be construed in accordance with the intent of the general court to further limit rather than to expand commerce in alcoholic beverages, to enhance strict regulatory control over taxation, distribution and sale of alcoholic beverages through the three-tier regulatory system imposed by this chapter upon all alcoholic beverages including malt beverages.